N/A

 Alibaba

 Alibaba is the largest B2B marketplace in the world.
 It also owns the world’s largest B2C (Tmall) and C2C (Taobao) marketplaces.
-It is effectively both the Amazon and Amazon Business of China.
+It is effective for both the Amazon and Amazon businesses of China.

-Though it does have competition from other businesses marketplaces in China (JD.com, Pinduoduo, Red, etc.), it earned 69% of all online retail profits in China in 2020
+Though it does have competition from other business marketplaces in China (JD.com, Pinduoduo, Red, etc.), it earned 69% of all online retail profits in China in 2020

 eworldtrade logo